Arvin-xc/react-crossword/src/CrosswordProvider.md

 | `onCellChange`       | callback function called when a cell changes (e.g. when the user types a letter); passed the row and column and the character typed                                                                                                                        |
 | `onClueSelected`     | callback function called when a clue is selected; passed the direction and the “number”                                                                                                                                                                    |

+### Mobile keyboard control

+Set the `mobile` prop to `true` to prevent the underlying hidden input from invoking the native on-screen keyboard.
+This is useful when you are providing your own custom keyboard UI on mobile devices.

 ### Imperative methods

 The following imperative methods can be called on a "ref" handle to the component: